vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 being a downward slide of the voice forward) with what is usually called the grave accent: thus, á, acute, yà or và, circumflex.

 84\.
-The Prātiçākhyas distinguish and name separately the circumflexed tones arising by different processes of combination: thus, the circumflex is called
+The Prātiśākhyas distinguish and name separately the circumflexed tones arising by different processes of combination: thus, the circumflex is called